-The Center for Integrative Studies is pleased to announce the fourteenth annual “Magnus the Good” Awards.
+Beginning with the nineteenth annual award year (2021), the “Magnus the Good” Collaborative Fellowship Awards will be managed by the CURI (Collaborative Undergraduate Research & Inquiry) office .
 Open to projects from any discipline or combination of disciplines, Magnus the Good Awards are intended to encourage student and faculty collaboration.
-One or more awards of up to $3000 each will be granted, to support collaborative, student-faculty projects during the 2016-17 academic year.
+One or more awards of up to $3000 each will be granted, to support collaborative, student-faculty projects during the 2021-22 academic year.

-Application : Students and faculty apply for a Magnus the Good Award as a team.
-Applications should include a description of the research or activity envisioned, a budget for the project specifying how an award of up to $3000 would be used, the projected outcome of the project, and a plan for public presentation of project outcomes.
+Application : Students and faculty apply for a Magnus the Good Collaborative Fellowship as a team.
+Applications should include a description of the research or activity envisioned, a total budget for the project specifying how an award of up to $3000 would be used, the projected outcome of the project, and a plan for public presentation or dissemination of project outcomes.

 Each proposal should include